 1. McDonald’s: This fast food chain has several suppliers and contract manufacturers, including toy making companies for their beloved Happy Meals.
 Among its main food-related contract manufacturers are Tyson Foods (TSN), Lopez Foods, 100 Circle Farms, Gaviña Gourmet Coffee, and Hildebrandt Farms.
 Without these suppliers and contract manufacturers, the various franchise outlets of the fast food company wouldn’t be able to operate.

-To have a better understanding of contract manufacturing, we can briefly examine a specific case study where ReAgent, as a contract manufacturer, worked with a global leader in quality engineered aerospace products:
+To have a better understanding of contract manufacturing, we can briefly examine a specific case study where ReAgent, as a contract manufacturer, worked with Oxford Medical Products to develop their groundbreaking weight loss capsule:

 How To Find A Contract Manufacturer